camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/configuration.md

 }
 ```

-Or if you have component scan enabled:
+Or, if you have component scan enabled:

 ```java
 @Component